 Overview All projects must have an internal and/or external sponsor/funding source.
 PIs and protocol editors will be able to associate their protocol to multiple funding sources including grants.
 Users can associate to any grant in the eResearch Proposal Management (eRPM) system.
 However, there will be a confirmation that the associated grant is applicable for the protocol.
 Documents related to the sponsor/funding source can be attached to the application when completing the Sponsor/Funding Information page.

-All eResearch Animal Management protocols are required to include at least one animal handler.
+Overview All eResearch Animal Management protocols are required to include at least one animal handler.
 Details about species, several procedures and hazardous materials with which the personnel will work also must be entered.
 This information is needed to facilitate training by the Unit for Laboratory Animal Medicine Training Core.
-Animal handling details are entered from the Protocol Workspace.
+Animal handling details are entered from the Protocol workspace.
 All personnel, locations and species must be entered on the application before the animal handler details can be entered.